-The costume is a part of Joey’s current exhibition in New York City, Treasures from the Joey Arias Archive at Boo-Hooray (277 Grand Street, New York, NY).
-Klaus Nomi’s wonderful iconic costumes and his drawings / sketch books are also in the exhibition.
+The costume was a part of Joey’s September/October 2018 exhibition in New York City, Treasures from the Joey Arias Archive at Boo-Hooray gallery.
+Klaus Nomi’s wonderful iconic costumes and his drawings and sketch books were also in the exhibition.

-The costume is not a stretch leotard, as it seems to be because of the tight fit.
-It is a sturdy dark green textured fabric with zippers from ankles to knees for a tight fit.
+The costume is not a stretch leotard, as it appeared to be on TV because of the tight fit.
+It is a contoured thick dark green textured fabric with zippers from ankles to knees for a tight fit.
 It also zips up the back.

 (Another of Delaunay’s designs worn by Tristan Tzara in a 1923 production of The Gas Heart inspired the costume that Bowie wore on American television show Saturday Night Live in December 1979.
 It was a hard plastic sculpture that completely encased Bowie’s legs, which in turn inspired singer Klaus Nomi’s iconic space tuxedo.
 Both Bowie’s and Nomi’s suits were made at the famous New York costume shop, Brooks Van Horn.
 Nomi’s monochrome outfits became infamous 30 years later – adapted by director Tim Burton for Johnny Depp’s look in the film Edward Scissorhands, used as the basis of Jean-Paul Gaultier’s Spring 2009 couture runway show, and endlessly pillaged by Lady Gaga.)

-There is an unreleased recording with Bowie backing Lulu’s lead vocals with his own voice, and on sax.
+There is an unreleased recording of ‘1984’ with Bowie backing Lulu’s lead vocals with his own voice, and on sax.

-The first song to be filmed was ‘Everything’s Alright’from the Pinupsalbum.
-The band included Spiders from Mars Mick Ronson and Trevor Bolder on guitar and bass, Aynsley Dunbar, Mike Garson and Mark Carr Pritchett.
-Drummer Aynsley Dunbar, was originally from The Mojos, who had a hit with the same song in the 1960s.
+The first song to be filmed was ‘Everything’s Alright’ from the PinUps album.
+The band included Spiders from Mars Mick Ronson and Trevor Bolder on guitar and bass, and drummer Aynsley Dunbar (originally from The Mojos, who had a hit with the same song in the 1960s.

 Ronson and Bowie are intermittently obscured by a film of a rocket lift-off, and scenes of outer space.

-Burretti’s zip-up jacket and matching trousers descend from his design of ZIggy’s iconic ‘Starman’ (on Top of the Pops) suit made of quilted rainbow patterned fabric.
+Burretti’s zip-up jacket and matching trousers descend from his design of Ziggy’s iconic ‘Starman’ (on Top of the Pops) suit made of quilted rainbow patterned fabric.
 Burretti had also made solid colored suits in the same style in velour fabric for the Spiders From Mars for their Top of the Pops appearance: Woody and Trevor’s were pink and pale blue.
-Mick Ronson was stunning in gold.
+Mick Ronson was stunning in gold velour.

 I CAN’T EXPLAIN

-For his cover of The Who song, Bowie wore a fabulous Kansai creation.
+David’s cover of The Who song also appeared on his album PinUps.
+Bowie wore a fabulous creation made by Natasha Korniloff.
 The ‘Angel of Death’ is a red vinyl bodice with red and black spangles and feathers.
-It was accented with with black PVC thigh-high lace-up stiletto-heeled boots.
+It was accented with with fabulous black PVC thigh-high lace-up stiletto-heeled boots.
 The outfit is accessorized by two black-feathered wristbands and one gold flower earring.
 This is also worn in the finale, ‘I Got You Babe’ with Marianne Faithfull.

 Cob-webbed dancers styled by Natasha Korniloff prance around Bowie, denoting the passage of time.
+They are wearing costumes that Natasha had previously made for the Astronettes, who danced behind Bowie at his London Rainbow concert in 1972.
 (Bowie wears a similar, more spectacular gold webbed outfit for his next song (‘The Jean Genie’).

-Bowie’s shiny blue asymmetrical one-sleeved, one-legged costume with orange, pink, red and gold flames of satin on a shimmery silvery blue background is reminiscent of Kansai’s knit suits created for Ziggy.
-Worn with two thick bangle bracelets matching the outfit’s metallic fabric – one gold and one blue – doubled up on Bowie’s left arm (over his silver Peruvian wedding bangles).
-Two bangles also adorn his right ankle.
-From one long sleeved arm dangles three ‘fringed’ panels with flames, backed by gold satin.
+Bowie’s shiny blue asymmetrical one-sleeved, one-legged costume with orange, pink, red and gold flames of satin on a shimmery silvery blue background is reminiscent of Kansai’s knit body suits created for Ziggy.
+Three ‘fringed’ panels with flames, backed by gold satin dangle from one long-sleeved arm.
+Worn with two thick bangle bracelets matching the outfit’s metallic fabric – one gold and one blue – doubled up on Bowie’s left wrist (over his silver Peruvian wedding bangles).
+Two thick Kansai bangles also adorn his right ankle.
 David’s long acrylic fingernails are painted silver.
 And he is barefoot.